Rene Pinto Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

+- The Guardians pitching staff is 27th in MLB with a collective eight strikeouts per nine innings.

-- The Guardians have a 3.78 team ERA that ranks third among all MLB pitching staffs.
+- The Guardians' 3.81 team ERA ranks fourth across all league pitching staffs.

-- Guardians pitchers combine to surrender 117 home runs (one per game), the second-fewest in baseball.
+- Guardians pitchers combine to surrender the second-fewest home runs in baseball (119 total, one per game).

-- The Guardians will send Curry (3-1) to make his fifth start of the season.
-He is 3-1 with a 2.95 ERA and 45 strikeouts through 64 2/3 innings pitched.
+- Williams gets the start for the Guardians, his 10th of the season.
+He is 1-3 with a 2.90 ERA and 49 strikeouts in 49 2/3 innings pitched.

-- His last time out came on Sunday against the Chicago White Sox, when the right-hander threw five innings, surrendering two earned runs while giving up four hits.

-- The 25-year-old has put up a 2.95 ERA and 6.3 strikeouts per nine innings across 29 games this season, while allowing a batting average of .236 to opposing hitters.
+- In his most recent appearance on Monday, the righty went seven scoreless innings against the Toronto Blue Jays while surrendering one hit.

+- In nine games this season, the 24-year-old has amassed an ERA of 2.90, with 8.9 strikeouts per nine innings.
+Opponents are batting .210 against him.

 © 2023 Data Skrive.
 All rights reserved.